Khanzada Begum: Shaybani Khan Uzbek

 In 1500–01, the conflict between Khanzada's brother, Babur, and the Uzbeks was at its most intense.
 For six months, Shaybani Khan Uzbek besieged Babur in Samarkand.
 None of Khanzada and Babur's powerful relatives, such as their paternal uncle, Sultan Husayn Mirza Bayqara, the ruler of Greater Khorasan, sent Babur help.
 At this time, Shaybani Khan sent a message to Babur, proposing that if Babur would marry his sister Khanzada Begum to him, there would be a lasting alliance between them.
 According to Khanzada's niece, Gulbadan Begum, "at length it had to be done, he gave the Begum to the Khan, and came out himself (from Samarkand) ... in this plight, unarmed, and relying on God, he went towards the land of Badakshan... and Kabul."

 According to the Baburnama in 1500, Khanzada's brother Babur had to abandon Samarkand, after a five-month siege by Muhammad Shaybani Khan, at this time Khanzada fell to Shaybani Khan (as his share of the war captives).
 According to the Akbarnama, Henry Beveridge, writes that according to the Shaybani-nama, Khanzada's marriage with Shaybani Khan was a love-match.
 He also suggests the probability that "Babur has not mentioned the whole of the circumstances and that her [Khanzada] being left behind was a part of Babur's agreement with Shaybani."

 In July 1500, Khanzada's maternal aunt, Mihr Nigar Khanum, had been captured by Shaybani Khan and forcibly married to him, 'as part of the spoils'.
 She was divorced when Shaybani resolved to marry her Timurid niece, Khanzada Begum, as it is unlawful in Islam for both aunt and niece to be wedded to the same man.

-After their marriage, Khanzada and Shaybani never had any child, the scenario of being pregnant of Khanzada was just a rumour and Khanzada showed Shaybani that she loved him but the reality was different as she was at her brothers side Shaybani later divorced Khanzada because she leaned towards her brother's side in disputed matters.
+After their marriage, Khanzada and Shaybani had one child together, a son, Khurram, who died in his childhood.
+Shaybani later divorced Khanzada because she leaned towards her brother's side in disputed matters.

 Mahdi Khwaja

-In 1511, at the age of thirty-three, Khanzada was returned to Babur at Qunduz by Shah Ismail I (who had defeated Shaybani in the Battle of Marv), with an escort of soldiers.
+In 1511, at the age of thirty-three, Khanzada was returned to Babur at Kunduz by Shah Ismail I (who had defeated Shaybani in the Battle of Marv), with an escort of soldiers.
 Along with Khanzada came an envoy of Shah Ismail offering friendship and a promise to consider military help under certain conditions.
 In return, Babur sent Wais Khan Mirza with gifts to the Court of Shah Ismail.

 Khanzada's second marriage took place with Muhammad Mahdi Khwaja at an unknown date.
 Annette Beveridge states that it is possible that the marriage took place within no long time after her return.
 It is probable that Mahdi's joining of Babur and his marriage with Khanzada took place in the decade 1509–1519, of which no record is known to survive.
 Mahdi was with Babur in 1519 and is frequently mentioned subsequently.